MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ### 1. Customize or localize text

-You can easily provide your own resource strings if you'd like to localize the text displayed in the update dialog.
+You can easily provide your own resource strings if you want to localize the text displayed in the update dialog.
 Look at [this strings file](https://github.com/Microsoft/AppCenter-SDK-Apple/blob/master/AppCenterDistribute/AppCenterDistribute/Resources/en.lproj/AppCenterDistribute.strings).
 Use the same string name/key and specify the localized value to be reflected in the dialog in your own app strings files.

 ### 2. Customize the update dialog